Want to create interactive content? It’s easy in Genially!

 Commentary

-The choice of LMS is not one I would ideally use, however, Workday is currently being used throughtout the organisation and has been for many years.
-Over the years Workday has improved its functionality to offer SCORM compliant LMS through a function known as Workday Learning.
-This allows the FNZ business to use Workday not only for Human Resource but also for Learning and Development functions.
+The choice of LMS is not one I would ideally use.
+However, Workday is currently being used throughout the organisation and has been for many years.
+Over the years, Workday has improved its functionality to offer SCORM-compliant LMS through a function known as Workday Learning.
+This allows FNZ businesses to use Workday not only for Human Resources but also for Learning and Development functions.
 Even though Workday is used at FNZ for activites such as booking a holiday, all employees use it for completing training courses.
 It is the place to go to complete all elearning requirements to meet regulatory compliance.
-Every year FNZ is audited by the Financial Conduct Authority (FCA) to check that all employees have completed compliance courses, it is a legal requirement that will result in a huge fine should FNZ not comply.
-Workday Learning offers reporting and tracking analytics that helps support the business.
-In the Ease of Use part I mentioned that Human Resources team are working on creating short bite-size How To videos.
+Every year FNZ is audited by the Financial Conduct Authority (FCA) to check that all employees have completed compliance courses.
+It is a legal requirement that will result in a huge fine should FNZ not comply.
+Workday Learning offers reporting and tracking analytics that help support business.
+In the Ease of Use part, I mentioned that the Human Resources team are working on creating short bite-sized How-To videos.
 They reached out to me for some guidance on the best approach for this and how to deliver it on Workday.
-I will be assisting them on testing the LX of the videos too.
+I will be assisting them with testing the LX in the videos too.

 Step 4: Tracking